syncfusion-content/jsp-docs/jsp/PivotChart/Dimensions.md

 ## Set size in pixels

-You can customize the PivotChart dimension by setting the width and height of the control in pixels.
+You can customize the pivot chart dimension by setting the width and height of the control in pixels.

 {% highlight html %}